 Ten minutes from Moncalvo the house is reached up a bumpy narrow country road in the heart of glorious wine country.
 It was built as a barn in the 17th century: animals below, hay above.
-Now it is painted a gentle pink and is spacious, charming and homely.
+Now it is painted a gentle pink and is large, charming and homely.
 Downstairs is a country kitchen excellently equipped, with a checkerboard floor and a double stove, and a big cosy loggia outside.
 If you’re dining indoors, the table seats eight, and there’s a log-stocked fireplace for wintery days – delightful.
-The sitting room is upstairs.
-Imagine an old brick floor, a big tapestry behind a big sofa and a ladder to a book-stuffed mezzanine under the rafters.
+The sitting room is upstairs: imagine an old brick floor, a big tapestry behind a big sofa and a ladder to a book-stuffed mezzanine under the rafters.
 Best of all?
 A wall of windows for breathtaking views; on a clear day you can see the Alps.
 Wine and white truffles, this is what people visit for; Asti is close and Barolo 40 minutes.
-Come back to fruit trees and a great big pool, a summer kitchen and a pool house that sleeps two.
-There are two more bedrooms, a studio for two and a master bedroom: tufa walls, an ornate antique bed, a kilm rug on a tiled floor, and a charming balcony for the morning sun.
+Return to fruit trees and a great big pool, a summer kitchen and a pool house that sleeps an extra two, if needed.
+There are two more bedrooms, a studio for two and a master bedroom: tufa walls, an ornate antique bed, a kilim rug on a tiled floor, and a charming balcony for the morning sun.